yuqingc/yuqingc.github.io/content/posts/js/data-bindings-react-vue.md

 ★★☆ Level II

-React provide us with some lifecycle hook function to handle with props with state.
+React provides us with some lifecycle hook function to handle with props with state.
 Let's make some improvements and optimization.

 ```jsx
 class Checkbox extends React.Component {